Skip to main content

 editFileFind-and-replace within a file

-grepRegex search across files (automatically skips node_modules, .git)
+grepRegex search across files (automatically skips node_modules, .git, paginated for large match sets)

 deleteFileDelete a file or directory